22wthomp/Intro-To-ML-Helper/README.md

   - AdaBoost Classifier (adac)
   - XGBoost Classifier (xgbc)
 **Classification Metrics**
--For each model, the app computes metrics on test (and optionally validation) data:
+- For each model, the app computes metrics on test (and optionally validation) data:
   - Accuracy
   - Precision
   - Recall
   - F1 Score
   - AUC (Area Under the ROC Curve)
--These metrics are displayed in a table with rows for Test and Validation and each metric has an explanatory tooltip **Classification Plots**
+- These metrics are displayed in a table with rows for Test and Validation and each metric has an explanatory tooltip **Classification Plots**
   - Confusion Matrix Heatmap
     - Shows how often each class was correctly or incorrectly predicted